A BRIEF HISTORY OF CHARLESTON, SOUTH CAROLINA

 However on 29 September 1938 three tornadoes hit Charleston.
 They killed 32 people and caused great damage to buildings.

-A Brief History of Detroit
+A Brief History of Georgia

 A Brief History of Florida